byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 *Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)*

-## *Bio-Logical Body And Earth Care.
-Learning to live in the light of Nature, Soil To Soul.*
+## *Designing Through Spirit; Using curiosity and imagination, the æsthetics of a natural law.*

+**A response to the challenge of her Life; reForming a Relationship With Mother Earth, An Act Of Surrender.**

 She does not ask herself what the world needs.
 She asks herself what makes her come alive, and then begins doing it; what the world needs is authenticity, someone who has come alive.